account-disappeared/RAG-Chatbot/README.md

 - Simplfied the chain logic in `langchain_utils.py`, removing redundant classes and combining different queries for faster and better response
 - Removed the old prompts and the complex wrapping of different retrivers
 - Reciprocal Rank Fusion Algorithim now only returns the top 5 documents

+  #### v0.5.1 --- 2025/6/22
+- added a HTML webpage called `index.html`
+- Added CORS middleware in `API\main.py` to correctly accept input from `index.html`
+- made sessionID optional in `index.html` due to it returning `null` when starting a chat and failling the pydantic validation